dromologue/ContinuousTransformation/Patterns/ShiftLeft.md

 # ShiftLeft

 ## Context
-Certain tasks are often left unitl late in the process flow before being done.
+Certain tasks are often left until late in the process flow before being done.
 It can be extremely cost effective to do these tasks earlier in the process.

 ## Forces
 + Failure gets more expensive the "closer" the product gets to the customer